Intention

 Challenge

-Have you ever gotten to the end of a long work day and realized you’re no closer to your goals?
+Have you ever gotten to the end of a long work day and realized you spent the wrong amount of time on all the wrong things?
 I have.

-So I needed a reliable way to interrupt my “unproductive productivity” and actually think.
 The obvious solution was a timer.
 Unfortunately, if you use timers a lot, you learn to dismiss them reflexively.
 And it’s really easy to forget to set the next timer.
-A week later I’d realize: “Hey, that timer idea really worked, I should get back to that.”
-And then I didn’t.

 I designed and built Intention, a macOS app that asks what I’ll focus on and gradually blurs the screen if I don’t set the next timer.